ElementalXriath/Reactor/README.md

 <br />
 Reactor will be a script hub, social point, recruiting site, and Developer Tool dedicated <b>STRICTLY TO REACT JS.</b>

+ This is a 100% React social platform, desinged to accerlate Reacts potenial in the tech world as well as provide developers a new type of NPM AND UI tool to make coding in React obsolete in speed, complexity and understanding.
+2 minds are better then 1 and 2 million better then 1 million.
+This is a product in earley stages of evolution , but I have little doubt It find its place in the halls of legends :) I am already using the UI on my  version control to program with personally.
+It is faster, cleaner , smarter , and this personal experience i have with its prototype has made me certain it will change the game for react.

- Simliar to Code Pens concept, but for 100% React .
-And you have a UI built to store and deploy all the componenets you want to add to a profile deck that will be used for your perosnal React Liabery accessed via NMP global , or a new concept we have came up with... a PERSONAL NMP AND KEY.
+ a UI built to store and deploy all the components there is to offer from a network of developers/ Simpyl click add to deck on any components that is on the networkr a new concept we have came up with... a PERSONAL NMP AND KEY.
 As this app evolves this readme will become more dynamic.
 This is a rough over view , and as we all know the best ideas dont come until later on.

 Users may :
 Search,